SU-CS308-22FA/Team8-AFRA/README.md

 ## Why AFRA ?
   Our server has many useful features for many different actors such as: The admins, the users, referees and journalists.

-### Completed

-All users
+#### All users
-* AFRA has a login/register system that allows the users to get all the benefits.
+- [x] AFRA has a login/register system that allows the users to get all the benefits.[#8](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/8) [#9](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/9)
-* Login is done via tokens so the users does not have to login each time.
+- [x] Login is done via tokens so the users does not have to login each time. [#23](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/23)
-* Users can display the matches in the selected season and week
+- [x] Users can display the matches in the selected season and week [#18](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/18)
 - [x] Users can display the standings of the teams [#13](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/13)
-* Users can add comments to matches and express their opinions
+- [x] Users can add comments to matches and express their opinions [#19](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/19)
-* Users can sort the comments to see them the way they wish
+- [x] Users can sort the comments to see them the way they wish [#20](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/20)
-* Each user has a profile that they can edit their information in
+- [x] Each user has a profile that they can edit their information in [#10](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/10) [#11](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/11)
-* Users can select any match they want from upcoming matches and add it to their Google Calendar
+- [x] Users can select any match they want from upcoming matches and add it to their Google Calendar [#46](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/46)
-* Users can display detailed referee information
+- [x] Users can display detailed referee information [#49](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/49)

-Verified Professions
+#### Verified Professions
-* Referees and Journalists can apply for verifying their occupations
+- [x] Referees and Journalists can apply for verifying their occupations [#15](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/15)

-The Admins
+#### The Admins
-* Admins can approve or reject the requests for occupation verification
+- [x] Admins can approve or reject the requests for occupation verification [#34](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/34)
-* Admins can fetch the match data using an API thereby it is automatic
+- [x] Admins can fetch the match data using an API thereby it is automatic [#16](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/16)
-* Admins can see the report requests and ban the users which also sends a notification email to the banned user, banned users cannot login and if they are already logged in they get kicked to main page.
+- [x] Admins can see the report requests and ban the users which also sends a notification email to the banned user, banned users cannot login and if they are already logged in they get kicked to main page. [#47](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/47)

-### In Progress
-* Users can verify their emails by typing the code they received in their email.
+- [] Users can verify their emails by typing the code they received in their email. [#55](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/55)
-* Users can report the owners of comments that has bad words.
+- [] Users can report the owners of comments that has bad words. [#54](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/54)
-* Users can display detailed match information.
+- [] Users can display detailed match information. [#53](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/53)
-* Users can filter the comments in many different ways
+- [] Users can filter the comments in many different ways [#52](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/52)
-* Users can reply to other comments
+- [] Users can reply to other comments [#56](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/56)

-### To be Done
-* Many more cool features

 ## Repository and Code Structure